alexmickelson/brailleLearning/README.md

 - [x] assignment total points
 - [x] null grade if not graded yet
-- [ ] show assignment as complete on homepage if there are submissions
+- [ ] show assignment as complete on homepage if there are submissions as a student

+- [ ] duplicate spaces in braille to make them more obvious
+- [ ] show assignments that will be available once prerequs met "Course Assignments"
 - [ ] get new account experience to throw no errors
   - [ ] add a home page that explains wtf this is

+grading:
 - [ ] grading submission - assignment takes the whole screen, prevous and next buttons
 - [ ] only grade the most recent submission
-- [ ] duplicate spaces in braille to make them more obvious
-- [ ] show assignments that will be available once prerequs met "Course Assignments"

 multi-stage assignments:
 - [ ] braille a word "character", show an new word